Eagle Talon: Second generation (1995)

 The second-generation (or "2G") Eagle Talon was introduced in 1995 simultaneously with its Mitsubishi Eclipse counterpart, while the Plymouth Laser version was discontinued.
 Mechanically, the new Talon and Eclipse models were almost identical to the engines in the turbocharged versions with an increase in output due to a redesigned intake and exhaust, higher 8.5:1 (vs. 7.8:1) compression pistons, and new turbocharger.
 The new T25 turbocharger, sourced from Garrett, had a boost increase to 14 psi of peak boost and was smaller than the previous Mitsubishi built 14b turbo that was on 1G models.
-The T25 spooled up faster than the previous turbocharger to increase the turbo response or reduce turbo lag.
+The T25 spooled up faster than the previous turbocharger to increase the turbo response and reduce turbo lag.

 While the 1G had MacPherson struts in the front, the 2G had double wishbone in the front and multilink suspension in the rear.
 The double-wishbone suspension improved the roll-camber curve in the front for better handling.